dkaul09/XPass/README.md

 As a result, incomplete or low-probability passes are more difficult to predict and quantify, and the model tends to overestimate the likelihood of these passes being completed.
 This overestimation makes it harder to accurately differentiate between easier, completed passes and riskier, incomplete passes.
 This issue would need to be addressed if this project is to be used for broadcasting purposes, as it could significantly impact the reliability of the predictions and potentially misinform viewers.

-I will outline the potential solutions I will be researching in the next steps section (#next-steps-and-current-focusupdates-diary).
+I will outline the potential solutions I will be researching in the next steps section [here](#next-steps-and-current-focusupdates-diary).

 ## 4. **Web Application**